electrode-io/xarc-run/REFERENCE.md

 If the task is an array, then it can contain elements that are strings or functions.

 * Functions are treat as a [task function](#function) to be called.
-* Strings in an task array are primarily treated as name of another task to look up and execute.
+* Strings in a task array are primarily treated as name of another task to look up and execute.
 * String started with `"~$"` are treated as [anonymous shell commands](#task-name-as-anonymous-shell-command) to be executed.

 The [array serial/concurrent rules](#array-serialconcurrent-rules) will be applied.